Evan5403/JamboShop-E-commerce-System/README.md

 ## Setting Up EmailJS for Order Notifications

 The project uses **EmailJS** to send email notifications directly from the frontend/backend without needing your own server SMTP.

+### 📁 Files of Interest

+- `admin/store mgt/list_orders.php` – Handles generation of the OAuth 2.0 access token from Safaricom API.

 ### Steps: